Skip to main content

 School facilities

-Skills for Life (SfL) currently has 8 classrooms for students, including 2 in the sixth form.
-In addition, SfL has a sensory circuit room and a sensory regulation room to allow the students to develop their OT skills and regulate respectively.
+Skills for Life (SfL) currently have 8 classrooms for students, including 2 in the sixth form.
+In addition, SfL have a sensory circuit room and a sensory regulation room to allow the students to develop their OT skills and regulate respectively.
 SfL classes have rooms with many additional resources and expectations of classroom layout and approach, to match the students’ needs.
-These include therapy tents, sensory resources etc.
+These include therapy tents, sensory resources, teach stations etc.

-A further 5 classrooms house the sixth form cohort which is a combination of all three pathways.
+A further 4 classrooms house the sixth form cohort which are all Skills for Work specialist subject pathways.

 High levels of adult support

-From Year 3 to Year 7, classes are predominantly taught by their form tutor, with the exception of PE and The Arts.
-In Years 8-11, classes are taught core subjects by subject specialist teachers.
+In Year 7, classes are predominantly taught by their form tutor, with the exception of PE and The Arts.
+In Years 8-11, classes combine tutor and core subjects by subject specialist teachers.

-Traditional MLD teaching approaches are used, with a mixture of group work & 1:1 learning as well as use of the TEACCH system and highly bespoke timetables and staffing structures.
+Traditional MLD teaching approaches are used, with a mixture of group work & 1:1 learning as well as use of the TEACHH system for some students and highly bespoke timetables and staffing structures.

 We provide staffing ratios that enable independence whilst achieving high aspirations for progress in learning